khamov/django/README.md

 # django
-My test web app project on django
+My test web app project on django 1.8 and python 3.4